 - You can only deactivate Free Apps that are not attached to Mendix Cloud nodes

 - Members tab – This tab presents the active members and external members of the app.
 You can directly deactivate a member from the app by clicking their name and selecting Deactivate Member.
 For other member management options, click Manage Members, which will open the Security > Team page.
-If you are a Mendix Admin, you can also add yourself to an team via this page.
+If you are a Mendix Admin, you can also add yourself to a team via this page.

-The Default App Project Roles tab shows the default team roles assigned for every new app created in your company.
+The Default App Roles tab shows the default team roles assigned for every new app created in your company.
 Hovering over a role brings up options to Delete or Edit the role.
 Click Add Role to add a new default role, which includes permissions on accessing Team Server and Mendix Cloud information.